tulasinnd/decoder-only-transformer-from-scratch/README.md

 python main.py

 # Generate text using a trained checkpoint
-python generate.py --checkpoint checkpoints/<your-checkpoint>.pt
+python generate.py

 ## Example Generated Text
 Prompt: hello
 Generated: helloains and transport the economy is now home .
 At the ground , the main couple ends along the estimated in the Mediterranean .
 The game again finished with Nesbid and juniora started the north side .
 By 04 , and August 3 , the former
 ```

 **Note:** This is an early-stage model trained on a limited dataset.
 Generated text may appear nonsensical.
 The implementation demonstrates full end-to-end autoregressive generation and will improve with further training and hyperparameter tuning.